jschrier/KRICT_hackathon_phosphors/README.md

 The data was provided as an XLSX file (`data/Inorganic_Phosphor_Optical.xlsx`), where the maximum emission wavelength is provided in nanometers.

-The script `scripts/01_Data_preparation.wls` converts this to the corresponding color, and performs a random 80/20 train/test split of the data.
+The script `scripts/01_Data_preparation.wls` converts this to the corresponding color, and performs a random 80/20% train/test split of the data.
+(There are 3008 training items and 752 test items.)
 It also does some visualization of the dataset, which we show below:

 ![Histogram of wavelengths](figures/emission_distribution.jpg)